M

 meretricious (adjective)

-Apparently attractive but having no real value.
-(OD)
+Apparently attractive but having in reality no value or integrity.
+(NOA)

 merle (noun)